JMaverick16/C-32J/README.md

 # Boeing C-32J
-This plane is a variant of the USAF C-32A plane, modified by J Maverick 16 and Joshua Davidson (it0uchpods) to become an enhanced VIP private jet.
+This plane is a variant of the USAF C-32A plane, modified by J Maverick 16 and Josh Davidson (Octal450) to become an enhanced VIP private jet.

 Present version include the following varaints:
 * C-32J (Mav Force One): J Maverick 16's special VIP plane, featuring latest Rolls Royce RB211-535E4 engines.